Robert-W/grunt-cache-control/README.md

 # grunt-cache-control

 > Break cache for your Javascript and CSS in one step with this easy to use plugin.
+When maintaining an application, often we need to update the code and when we do, one of our clients or customer's often complains they do not see the changes and we have to explain to them how to clear their cache.
+This is not good.
+By appending a ?v=1.0 or something similar to the end of all our script and link tags, we can trick the browser into thinking it's a new file and it will fetch a new version once and then continue caching until we provide a new version with ?v=1.1 or something different.
+This plugin automates that so you don't have to manually go through your html page and update all the references yourself.
+Here is an intersting link explaining the benefits and reasons you may want to do this. <a href='http://www.impressivewebs.com/force-browser-newest-stylesheet/' target='_blank'>http://www.impressivewebs.com/force-browser-newest-stylesheet/</a>

 ## Getting Started
 This plugin requires Grunt `~0.4.1`